Shaikmayeenuddin786/Aerofit---Strategic-Customer-Segmentation-Descriptive-Analytics-Probability-Modeling/README.md

 **BIVARIATE ANALYSIS:**

-  - *Gender segmentation is clear:* The top-left chart shows females prefer KP281, males dominate KP781, and KP481 has more balanced gender distribution.
+  - *Gender segmentation :* The top-left chart shows females prefer KP281, males dominate KP781, and KP481 has more balanced gender distribution.
 This is one of your strongest patterns.
-  - *Income is the strongest predictor:* The middle-bottom chart clearly shows KP781 buyers have much higher incomes than other groups, with almost no overlap in income ranges between products.
+  - *Income :* The middle-bottom chart clearly shows KP781 buyers have much higher incomes than other groups, with almost no overlap in income ranges between products.
-  - *Fitness level increases with product tier:* The top-right chart shows KP781 buyers rate themselves as most fit (mostly 4-5), while KP281 buyers are least fit (mostly 3-4).
+  - *Fitness level:* The top-right chart shows KP781 buyers rate themselves as most fit (mostly 4-5), while KP281 buyers are least fit (mostly 3-4).
-  - *Age differences are minimal:* The bottom-left chart shows all three products have similar age ranges, with only slight variations - age isn't a major differentiator.
+  - *Age differences :* The bottom-left chart shows all three products have similar age ranges, with only slight variations - age isn't a major differentiator.
-  - *Usage patterns align with product tiers:* The bottom-right chart shows KP781 buyers plan highest weekly usage (mostly 4-5 times), while KP281 buyers plan lowest usage (mostly 2-3 times).
+  - *Usage patterns :* The bottom-right chart shows KP781 buyers plan highest weekly usage (mostly 4-5 times), while KP281 buyers plan lowest usage (mostly 2-3 times).

 ![BIVARIATE ANALYSIS - PRODUCT VS OTHER VARIABLES](https://github.com/user-attachments/assets/fb522707-dd38-4aaa-bd21-7a4690dbc245)